auth0/Auth0.swift/FAQ.md

 Auth0
     .webAuth()
     .useEphemeralSession()
-    .parameters(["prompt": "login"]) // force the login page, having cookie or not .start { result in
+    .parameters(["prompt": "login"]) // Force the login page, having cookie or not .start { result in
         // ...
     }